shachardon/naturally_occurring_feedback/README.md

 This repo contains the code for feedback extraction, and for using the already extracted feedback data from the paper.

+Code
+---
+The code for preparing the data is in the `extract_feedback.py` file.

+---

+Data
+---
+The dataset that was collected and used in this paper is available in the `data` folder.

+The data is in a csv format, use `get_natural_feedback_dataset.py` to parse it.
+It is also available as a Huggingface 🤗 dataset [here](https://huggingface.co/datasets/shachardon/naturally_occurring_feedback).

 Citiation
 ---
 If you find this work useful, please cite our paper: